Shorya-Singh/Deep-Learning-Identifying-Motifs-of-Tumour-Tissue-Architecture/timelog.md

 ### 26 Jan 2022
 * *4 hours* Did cluster quality visualization for the second most optimal cluster in ResNet50 DEC analysis

-### 27 Jan 2022
-* *7 hours* Wrote a script for the automatic visualization of cluster space from a sample clustering

 ### 29 Jan 2022
 * *5 hours* Tested the cluster quality and latent cluster space visualization script